saisurbehera/saisur.matcha/content/notes/geometrymeaning.md

 This can be explained as dimensional and [meronomic difference](https://en.wikipedia.org/wiki/Meronomy).
 In smooth brain terms, representaion bad in hierarchical terms. **Dimension flatness**

-We can fix **representaion bad in hierarchical terms**. _These processes are tedious and as of march 2024, i have no seen any LM do this well._ Some possible academic solutions include:
+We can fix **representaion bad in hierarchical terms**. _These processes are tedious and as of march 2024, i have not seen any LM do this well._ Some possible academic solutions include:
 * [Poincaré Embeddings](https://arxiv.org/abs/1705.08039)
     * Map embeddings to piocaré space.
 Top points neat the center, go down the tree, place away from the center.
 Use **Riemannian optimization** to optimize the embeddings.